■Make Appointments (8:50-19:30)

 ■About Our Shop Name

 Riyo means "barber" in Japanese, and Rocca means "snow".
-(You know of course, yuki means "snow" too.)
+(You know of course, yuki is the most typical word of "snow".)

 Rocca, it literally means "a six-flower".
-It's because a snowflake looks like a small icy flower having six petals.
+I think it's because a snowflake looks like a small icy flower having six petals.
 I love this name.